PROGNOSISTool/main/README.md

 git submodule update
 ```

+If you would like to repoduce results from the paper, please download them from [this link](https://drive.google.com/drive/folders/1ndo5-Ef7sznxx6xirThF1Exqq9BCZlEE), as they are too big to be held by Git.

 #### 1. Target protocol and implementation
 The various components work together through Docker Compose.
 By switching the image tag of the implementation container in `docker-compose.yaml`, we can work on different protocols and implementations.
 Available protocol adapters: `quic`, `tcp`.